jlingford/personal-website/content/blog/chimerax-cavity-surfaces.md

 ```
 ![cavity_in_chimerax_1](/images/cavity/cavity1.png)

-There are a number of smaller disconnected cavities highlighted from this command that look like small "blobs".
+There are a number of smaller disconnected cavities surrounding the main cavity that look like small "blobs".
-This is not ideal because we only want to visualise the quinone-binding cavity alone.
+This is not ideal because we want to visualise the quinone-binding cavity alone.
 To do this, we can rerun the command but specify we only want to see the `N` number of largest surfaces with the `visiblePatches` options.
 ```
 surface #2.1:DCQ @<10 visiblePatches 1
 ```
 ![cavity_in_chimerax_2](/images/cavity/cavity3.png)

-It looks a bit cleaner, but there's still the issue of the cavity surface looking like it has tears at its edges.
+It looks a bit cleaner, but there's still the issue of that the cavity surface looks like it's "torn" at the edges.
 This is because we are still visualising the cavity as three separate surfaces from each of the three subunits surrounding the quinone.
 To make a single surface, we need to specify which protein surfaces to joing together with the `enclose` option.
 ```